xiongzhu666/Sky-Segmentation-and-Post-processing/README.md

 # Sky-Segmentation-and-Post-processing
-This is a c++ implementation from this paper https://arxiv.org/abs/2006.10172, but I didn't implemente the "Density Estimation" mentioned in the paper
+This is a C++ implementation from this paper https://arxiv.org/abs/2006.10172, but I didn't implemente the "Density Estimation" mentioned in the paper

-About Sky segmentation, I trained the model by u2net, the result looks ok
+About Sky segmentation, I trained the sky-segmentation model by u2net, the result looks ok

 Dependency：OpenCV

+The Sky-mask Post-Processing show a good performence in the scene of tree as below. it retain much more details

 ![vis2](https://github.com/xiongzhu666/Sky-Segmentation-and-Post-processing/blob/main/vis2.png)